puppetlabs/vmpooler/docs/dev-setup.md

 ### `VMPOOLER_CONFIG`

-When `VMPOOLER_CONFIG` is set, vmpooler will read its configuration from the content of the environment variable instead of from the `vmpooler.yaml` configuration file.
+When `VMPOOLER_CONFIG` is set, vmpooler will read its configuration from the content of the environment variable.

-Note that this variable does not point a different configuration file, but stores the contents of a configuration file.
+Note that this variable does not point to a different configuration file, but stores the contents of a configuration file.
+You may use `VMPOOLER_CONFIG_FILE` instead to specify a filename.

+### `VMPOOLER_CONFIG_FILE`

+When `VMPOOLER_CONFIG_FILE` is set, vmpooler will read its configuration from the file specified in the environment variable.

+Note that this variable points to a different configuration file, unlike `VMPOOLER_CONFIG`.

 ## Setup vmpooler Configuration

-You can either create a `vmpooler.yaml` file or set the `VMPOOLER_CONFIG` environment variable with the equivalent content.
+You can create a `vmpooler.yaml` file, set the `VMPOOLER_CONFIG` environment variable with the equivalent content, or set the `VMPOOLER_CONFIG_FILE` environment variable with the name of another configuration file to use. `VMPOOLER_CONFIG` takes precedence over `VMPOOLER_CONFIG_FILE`.

 Example minimal configuration file:
 ```yaml

 ---
 :providers:
   :dummy: